MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/configure-email.md

 | Batch email provider  | Specifies which email provider will be used to send emails that are sent by processes in a batch or non-interactive manner.
 The Exchange provider will use the account associated with the batch process. |
 | Attachment size limit | Specifies the maximum size of a single email that can be sent via the email subsystem. |

 The **Email history** section serves two purposes.
-First, it provides an entry point to the **Email history** page, which allows administrators to review all sent emails, including any errors that might have prevented an email from being sent.
-Second, it allows you to configure how long to maintain email history.
+First, it provides an entry point to the **Email history** page, where administrators can review all sent emails and also any errors that prevented an email from being sent.
+Second, it lets you configure how long email history is maintained.
 By default, the last 30 days of email history are retained.
-This can be adjusted by changing the **Number of days to retain email history** field to a non-zero number.
-A value of zero reverts back to the default number and behavior.
+You can adjust this period by changing the value of the **Number of days to retain email history** field to a non-zero number.
+If you set the value to **0** (zero), the default number and behavior are used.

 In version 10.0.16, an **Email throttling** section is visible if the **Email throttling** feature has been turned on for your environment in Feature management.
 This feature enables non-interactive email providers (such as the batch email provider) to adhere to a per-minute sending limit.
 Therefore, it can help prevent some errors if the system tries to send more emails than the provider allows.
 Specifically, if an email can't be originally sent because the per-minute sending limit has been reached, the send attempt for the email will be deferred for up to one minute.
 After ten deferrals, the system will try to send the email even if the per-minute sending limit has been reached.
 The sending limits for Microsoft 365 email providers are automatically set according to [Exchange Online sending limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#sending-limits).
 Manual configuration is required for all other email providers.
 You can remove the per-minute sending limit from a provider by resetting the **per-minute email sending limit** field to **0**.